TMEIT/website/back/tmeit_backend/models/README.md

 Updating the database schema from a previous version is as easy as running the latest migrations, and the schema will be updated, preserving the data inside.

+The migration system is fully automated, so as long as you are generating new migrations when making changes to the models in this directory, the automatic deployment system will handle applying those migrations to the database for you.

 ## Generating new migrations
 See `db_migrations/README.md` for how to generate migration files when you have made changes to the models.